aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 1. Create an instance of `SqlAlchemyPooledConnectionProvider`, passing in any optional arguments if desired:
     - The first optional argument takes in a `Callable` that can be used to return custom parameter settings for the connection pool.
 See [here](https://docs.sqlalchemy.org/en/20/core/pooling.html#sqlalchemy.pool.QueuePool) for a list of available parameters.
 Note that you should not set the `creator` parameter - this parameter will be set automatically by the wrapper driver.
 This is done to follow desired behavior and ensure that the read-write plugin can successfully establish connections to new instances.
     - The second optional argument takes in a `Callable` that can be used to define custom key generation for the internal connection pools.
 Key generation is used to define when new connection pools are created; a new pool will be created each time a connection is requested with a unique key.
 By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `Callable` defining this logic.
-The `Callable` should take in a HostInfo and Dict and return a string representing the desired connection pool key.
+The `Callable` should take in a HostInfo and Dict specifying the connection properties and return a string representing the desired connection pool key.
 A simple example is shown below.
 Please see the [Postgres](../../examples/PGReadWriteSplitting.py) or [MySQL](../../examples/MySQLReadWriteSplitting.py) sample code for a full example.

     > :warning: If you do not include the username in the connection pool key, connection pools may be shared between different users.
 As a result, an initial connection established with a privileged user may be returned to a connection request with a lower-privilege user without re-verifying credentials.
 This behavior is inherent to the nature of connection pools and not a bug with the driver. `ConnectionProviderManager.releaseResources` can be called to close all pools and remove all cached pool connections.